-(a) In a proceeding for divorce, divorce from bed and board, a miscellaneous petition without the filing of divorce proceedings, or child support, the court shall order either or both parents owing a duty of support to a child to pay an amount based upon a formula and guidelines adopted by an administrative order of the family court.
-If, after calculating support based upon court established formula and guidelines, the court, in its discretion, finds the order would be inequitable to the child or either parent, the court shall make findings of fact and shall order either or both parents owing a duty of support to pay an amount reasonable or necessary for the child's support after considering all relevant factors including, but not limited to:
+(a) In a proceeding for divorce, divorce from bed and board, a miscellaneous petition 4 5 without the filing of divorce proceedings, or child support, the court shall order either or both 6 parents owing a duty of support to a child to pay an amount based upon a formula and guidelines 7 adopted by an administrative order of the family court.
+If, after calculating support based upon 8 court established formula and guidelines, the court, in its discretion, finds the order would be 9 inequitable to the child or either parent, the court shall make findings of fact and shall order either 10 or both parents owing a duty of support to pay an amount reasonable or necessary for the child's 11 support after considering all relevant factors including, but not limited to:

-- 12 (1) The financial resources of the child; - 13 (2) The financial resources of the custodial parent; - 14 (3) The standard of living the child would have enjoyed had the marriage not been dissolved; - 16 (4) The physical and emotional condition of the child and his or her educational needs; - 17 and establishing a child-support order, incarceration may not be treated as voluntary unemployment.
+- 12 (1) The financial resources of the child; - 13 (2) The financial resources of the custodial parent;

+14 (3) The standard of living the child would have enjoyed had the marriage not been15 dissolved;

+- 16 (4) The physical and emotional condition of the child and his or her educational needs; and - 17 (5) The financial resources and needs of the non-custodial parent, provided, that in18 establishing a child-support order, incarceration may not be treated as voluntary unemployment.